kubernetes/enhancements/keps/sig-node/xxxx-container-oom-kill-mode/README.md

 - [ ] Documentation of the feature in k/website
 - [ ] Integration with existing `singleProcessOOMKill` flag verified
 - [ ] Feature works with containerd and CRI-O runtimes
-- [ ] Deprecation of `singleProcessOOMKill` announced in release notes
+- [ ] Documentation clarifies precedence between container-level config and the kubelet flag

 #### Beta (v1.36)